hprotzek/dollhouse/README.md

-# dollhouse
+# Dollhouse
-Arduino light control for a dollhouse
+Arduino light control for a dollhouse with
+- SparkFun SX1509
+- Adafruit TLC5947